Essa-Ramzy/Dental-Accounting/README.md

 ### Customer Model

 The `Customer` model represents a customer in the application.
-The specific attributes and relationships of this model are not provided in the current context.
+It has the following attributes:

+- `name`: The name of the customer.
+- `phone`: The phone number of the customer.
+- `address`: The address of the customer.

+The `Customer` model has a one-to-many relationship with the `Entries` model.

 ### Item Model